NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/16_Dynamic-Blocks.md

   - Ingress Rules
   - Egress Rules

-- To work with this, one can use a dyanmic block, indicated by the usage of `dynamic` prior to the resource identifier.
+- To work with this, one can use a dynamic block, indicated by the usage of `dynamic` prior to the resource identifier.
 - Dynamic blocks allow you to iteratively add content defined in a separate variable list or map.

 - Ingress Property Example: